Key takeaways

 A friend's or sponsor's address.
 Cheaper than commercial space but creates dependencies.
 Their address goes on the public registry.
 If they move or you fall out, you lose access to business mail.
 Banks and payment processors sometimes flag mismatch between the registered address and where you actually live.

 A virtual commercial address.
-A licensed Toronto or Vancouver address used as the registered office on the corporate registry, the mailing address on the CRA Business Number file, and the address on any business bank account.
+A real Toronto or Vancouver commercial address used as the registered office on the corporate registry, the mailing address on the CRA Business Number file, and the address on any business bank account.
 Your home stays off the public record.
 Mail handling stays consistent across moves.
 Banks and payment processors (Stripe, Shopify Payments) get a real commercial address that passes their verification checks — see Stripe Business Address Verification in Canada and Can You Open a Canadian Business Bank Account with a Virtual Address? for what each one accepts.

 The commercial-address option is what Auteur is built for.
 International students typically pair a Toronto or Vancouver address with their study city — they're usually different, and that's fine.
 The CRA doesn't require the registered office to match where you sleep.